RoyceCho1/PPD/README.md

 The user classifier learns to identify users based on their image preference patterns using deep neural networks.

-**Features:**
-- Multi-layer perceptron with residual connections
-- Layer normalization and dropout for regularization
-- Support for top-k accuracy metrics
-- WandB integration for experiment tracking

 **Usage:**
 ```bash
 ./scripts/run_user_classify.sh